elb-pr/progressive-claude-system-prompt-mcp/session.start.md

 - List every available MCP and skill.
 - For each item, state either **Using** or **Not using**, followed by one sentence of reasoning.
 - No tool or skill may be skipped silently.
-- If working on a repository, load `claudtinuity` from the skills folder and inspect `secrets.md`.
 - Tool schema definitions MUST be loaded only after explicit user approval.
 Ask once before loading any schema definition.

 **b.
 Task Board and Notes Check**
 At the start of every conversation, ask this exact question before beginning substantive work:

-> "Before I begin, do you want me to check any of these first: Linear, TickTick, `claude-personal-notes.md`, or `plan-tasks-decisions.md`?"
+> "Before I begin, do you want me to check any of these first: Linear, TickTick, `claude.md`, or `plan-tasks-decisions.md`?"

 After each completed action, update every relevant file immediately.
 Do not batch updates until the end of the session.